Table of Contents

-People use melatonin supplements when they have insomnia and other sleep disorders, such as delayed sleep phase disorder, wake up in the early hours of the morning before 4 am, trouble in falling asleep and staying asleep, sleep work disorders, treat or prevent jet lag, feeling tough and tired while getting up in the morning and much more.
+People use melatonin supplements when they have insomnia and other sleep disorders, such as delayed sleep phase disorder, waking up in the early hours of the morning before 4 am, trouble falling asleep and staying asleep, sleep work disorders, treatment or prevention of jet lag, feeling tough and tired while getting up in the morning and much more.

 Read More: Hormones and Hormonal Disorders

-This article concludes the introduction to the melatonin hormone, their functions, disorders caused by their level of production and their symptoms.
+This article concludes with the introduction to the melatonin hormone, its functions, disorders caused by its level of production and their symptoms.